microsoft/iot-curriculum/labs/iot/environment-monitor/steps/anomaly-detection.md

 In this step you performed more advanced analytics to detect and visualize anomalies in the data.

-In the [next step](./clean-up.md) you will clean up your resources.
+In the [next step](./add-more-sensors.md) you will see how to add more sensors to the project to capture more data.